-- auth Authentica tion module to verify user identity and group membership turne account Authorizat Authorization module to determine user's right to access a resource (other than their identity) type password Module to update a user's authentication credentials session Module (ru in at end and beginning of a user session) to set up the use r environment optional Module is not critical to the success or failure of service sufficient II this mot If this module successes, and no previous module has failed, module stack processing ends successfully.
-If this module fails, it is non-fatal and processing of the stack continues control required If this mod If this module fails, processing of the stack continues until the end, and service fails requisite requisite If this module fails, service fails and control returns to the application that invoked service include Include m odules from another PAM service file PAM module and its option ns, e.g.: pam_unix.s 0 Standard UNIX authentication module via /etc/passwd ar nd /etc/shadow pam_nis.so Module for authentication via NIS module pam_ldap.s 0 Module for authentication via LDAP module pam_fshado w.so Module for authentication against an alternative shadow p asswords file pam_crackl: ib.so Module for password strength policies (e.g. length, case, r max number of retries) pam_limits .so Module for system policies and system resource usage lim its pam_listfi le.so Module to deny or allow the service based on an arbitrary text file
+/etc/pam.d/ service PAM configuration for service /etc/pam.conf (obsolete) PAM configuration for all services ldd /usr/sbin/ service grep libpam Check if service is enabled to use PAM auth Authentication module to verify user identity and group membership turne account Authorization module to determine user's right to access a resource (other than their identity) type password Module to update a user's authentication credentials session Module (run at end and beginning of a user session) to set up the user environment optional Module is not critical to the success or failure of service sufficient If this module successes, and no previous module has failed, module stack processing ends successfully.
+If this module fails, it is non-fatal and processing of the stack continues control required If this module fails, processing of the stack continues until the end, and service fails requisite If this module fails, service fails and control returns to the application that invoked service include Include modules from another PAM service file PAM module a nd its options, e.g.: pam_unix.so Standard UNIX authentication module via /etc/passwd and /etc/shadow pam_nis.so Module for authentication via NIS pam_ldap.so Module for authentication via LDAP pam_fshadow. so Module for authentication against an alternative shadow passwords file module pam_cracklib Module for password strength policies (e.g. length, case, max number of retries) pam_limits.s Module for system policies and system resource usage limits pam_listfile Module to deny or allow the service based on an arbitrary text file pam_userdb.s database location, which is a directory containing text files formatted as such: username password The user password is encrypted if the option crypt=crypt is used